Skip to Main Content

 50,000 – 100,000 / microliter Minor risk for bleeding with injury

-Less than 50,000 / microliter Increased bruising
+Less than 50,000 / microliter Increased risk of bleeding with injury, surgery, or certain procedures

 Less than 20,000 / microliter At risk for spontaneous bleeding